kartikeyaa-k/stream-feed-unofficial/README.md

 - **Comprehensive Documentation**: Detailed guides and examples to get you started quickly and efficiently.

-## Folder structure - designed for scalability inspired by Clean code architecture
+## Designed for scalability inspired by Clean code architecture
 ```
 stream_feed_unofficial/
 │